 “How did you get that?” is probably one of the most commonly asked questions in the comedy community.
-In the last year I’ve gotten booked way more than last year and it's no coincidence that this last year is also when I started asking about the shows I wanted to be on instead of waiting for them to notice me.
-I know asking isn’t always a popular thing to do because when I was starting out a lot of comics told me not to ask for stuff, which part of me understands.
+In the last year I’ve gotten booked more than ever and it's no coincidence that it also the year when I started asking about the shows I wanted to be on instead of waiting for them to notice me.
+I know asking isn’t always a popular thing to do, which part of me understands.
 When you’re new and untested, it takes a certain level of hubris to demand to be booked before you’ve shown that you have the skills to back it up.
 But I also was confused by it because in my experience, asking for what I want professionally has always yielded more better results than not.

 Final recap: Be present and pleasant.
 If you're actively trying, are funny and cool to work with, you're going to get booked- eventually.
 It's always nice to be invited to do a show but if you sit around waiting for people to discover you, you’ll be doing a lot more sitting than stand-up.